- What are the causes of secondary infertility?

 Like a woman’s fertility, a man’s fertility also diminishes with time, both in terms of the quality and quantity of the sperm.
 This could be due to aging, medications or health condition.

 Excessive weight has a high impact on a person’s ability to conceive.
-It contributes to ovarian failure in women, and increased erectile dysfunction and decreased sperm production in men.
+It could impair ovulation and increase the time to get pregnant.
+It could increase erectile dysfunction and decrease sperm production in men.
 Smoking also has a similar effect on fertility.

 When Should You See A Doctor?